 I didn’t agree with everything she wrote but then I’m too opinionated for that.

-If The Chic Entrepreneur stopped here I would be saying it is a good read, well written, informative and a useful guide to female entrepreneurs and any brave men willing to buy a book with a pair of stiletto heels on the cover.
+If the book stopped here, I would be saying it is a good read, well written, informative and a useful guide to female entrepreneurs and any brave men willing to buy a book with a pair of stiletto heels on the cover.

 Fortunately “The Chic Entrepreneur” doesn’t stop there as a worthy 4 star book.

-What Makes The Chic Entrepeneur So Special Is…
+What Makes The Chic Entrepreneur So Special Is…

 Each chapter ends in a real highlight with two fictional comparisons which perfectly illustrate the importance of the points Elizabeth Gordon is making.